grubwuf/rarewasayapp/README.md

-# RareWasay World
+# rarewasay world

-📦 Full-blown RareWasay app, so you can express your inner RareWasay
+📦 full-blown rarewasay app, so you can express your inner rarewasay

-✨ Features :
+# ✨ features :

 login/registration page

 a continous LIVE FEED of rarewasay's videos!

-⚡ Compiled in C#
+⚡ compiled in c#